bhopals/english-vocabs/vocabs-the-wolf-age.md

 - broken woodean club
 - start burning with increasing strength
 - dispose to attack
+- he seems dispose to talk
 - he tore strips from his shirt to bandage his leg wound
 - festering wound
-- fester - (of a wound or sore) forming pus; septic.
+- fester - (of a wound or sore) - forming pus; septic.
 - a narrow hole had been bored in the tooth
 - it was strung on a piece of cord
 - cool observant eyes and deliberate gestures